IBA Group’s tapXphone Launched in Latvia

 The Citadele Phone POS will be a great and useful innovation for entrepreneurs, but customers will also be surprised, as this is the first solution of its kind introduced by the bank in the Baltics.
 Despite its newness, we are confident that a POS terminal on a smartphone will soon become a commonplace, alongside contactless payment cards and payments by phone.

 Without a shadow of a doubt, I can assure you that the new Citadele POS Phone solution is a unique innovation not only within Baltic countries but at the European level as well.
 The solution will be available to more than 200,000 small size individual entrepreneurs in all 3 Baltic countries.

 Using a smartphone as a terminal opens up new opportunities for Citadele Bank customers.
 Now they need only a smartphone with an installed application to accept payments.
 I hope that the Baltic States residents will highly appreciate this new payment solution, which can be used almost immediately.

 Using an ordinary smartphone as a terminal allows bank clients to open new niches for payments with bank cards, including festivals, outdoor events, and delivery services.

 By using a smartphone as a payment terminal, entrepreneurs and small companies save money on the purchase and maintenance of expensive equipment.

 The first tapXphone payment solution went live in 2019 in Ukraine.
-Today the solution operates in Belarus, Kazakhstan, Ukraine, Moldova, and Slovakia.
+Today the solution operates in Kazakhstan, Ukraine, Moldova, and Slovakia.
 In the near future, IBA Group intends to deploy tapXphone in the countries of Central and Western Europe and Asia.